 Tres Leches is a sponge cake soaked in three different kinds of milk: evaporated milk, condensed milk, and heavy cream.
 This is a popular cake for desserts in many of the Latin American Cuisine.
 When I was reading about this on the Wiki, I came to know that this Tres Leches Cake is referred to as pastel de tres leches or torta de tres leches or pan tres leches ("three milks bread") in spanish.

-I had this cake on my to do list ever since I have seen my BM buddies posting it.
+I had this cake on my to-do list ever since I have seen my BM buddies posting it.
 When the theme was Oceanic Cuisines, where we are to pick a country bordering on two or more oceans.
 I had great fun when I was deciding on this theme.
-In fact when I had Latin American cuisine couple of months ago, I couldn’t make it.
+In fact, when I had Latin American cuisine couple of months ago, I couldn't make it.
 So decided I would pick from that cuisine.
-Though this cake is very popular among different parts of the globe, I picked up Costa Rica which has both Pacific Ocean and Caribbean Sea boarding it.
+Though this cake is very popular among different parts of the globe, I picked up Costa Rica which has both the Pacific Ocean and the Caribbean Sea boarding it.